-The Schedule of Contributions (page 22) compares the actuarially determined contribution to the contributions made by the City and determines the ratio of contributions made as a percentage of the covered-employee payroll.
+The Schedule of Contributions (pages 22 and 23) compares the actuarially determined contribution to the contributions made by the City and determines the ratio of contributions made as a percentage of the covered-employee payroll.

-The Schedule of Pension Investment Return (page 23) represents the annual money-weighted rate of return, net of investment expenses for the Fund.
+The Schedule of Pension Investment Return (page 24) represents the annual money-weighted rate of return, net of investment expenses for the Fund.